enupal/snapshot/README.md

-# Pdf plugin for Craft CMS 3.x
+# Snapshot plugin for Craft CMS 3.x

 Snapshot or PDF generation from a url or a html page.